janschill/cern-solid-code-investigation/notes/wac.md

 - uses operations: read, write, append, control
   - append: inbox as example, can add files, but not read nor modify
   - control: access to the ACL resource itself
-- permissions are inherited from parten container, if not set specifically
+- permissions are inherited from parent container, if not set specifically
 - resources defined by URL
 - users, groups defined by URL
 - cross-domain, ACL resource could be on another domain